Josef Schovanec

 Josef Schovanec (born in Charenton-le-Pont on 2 December 1981), is a French philosopher, writer, translator and autistic activist.
-He was born into a family of Czech immigrants.

-He has doctorates in philosophy and social sciences, both from the School for Advanced Studies in the Social Sciences.
 He is a polyglot, and the author of several books, including his autobiography Je suis à l'Est!.
 He has been giving talks on autism in France since 2007, becoming one of the leading autism figures in the country.

+Early life and education

+Schovanec was born in Charenton-le-Pont, near Paris, into a family of Czech immigrants.

+He defended a doctoral dissertation at the School for Advanced Studies in the Social Sciences in 2009, under the supervision of Heinz Wismann.

+Career

+Schovanec became publicly known in France through lectures, books and media appearances addressing autism and cultural differences.

+From 2014, he contributed a recurring segment titled Voyage en Autistan on Europe 1.

+In 2018, he received the audiovisual prize of the Association Planète Albert-Kahn.

+Schovanec also appears in the weekly program La chronique atypique on KTO TV.

+He has been credited as part of the cast of the French television series Vestiaires broadcast by France Télévisions.